yuanqing/hashbrown/README.md

 ## Usage

-Hashbrown is an experiment in embedding meta data within running text.
+Hashbrown is a means of embedding meta data within running text.
 It is similar to the concept of the [hashtag](https://support.twitter.com/articles/49309-using-hashtags-on-twitter), only that **the post-processed text is syntactically correct**.
 This is because the `#(` and `)` markup used to demarcate a tag is removed from the text.

 ```js
 var str = '#( Lorem ipsum! ) Dolor #( sit ) amet!';